WhoIsSethDaniel/nvim-go-client-examples/README.md

 :call TurnOnEvents()
 ```

 you will see a new log line for every character you type.
+This will be true **only** in the buffer you are currently
+in.
+If you switch buffers you no longer see anything in the log.
+However, if you switch back to the previous buffer
+you will again see logging.
+This is because TurnOnEvents has subscribed to events emitted by one specific buffer.
+If you run TurnOnEvents in another buffer you will start to see logging for that buffer also.
+That is, you will be
+subscribed to two different buffers sending events.

 You can also turn off the stream of events: